So What's A Mary Sue, Anyway?

 - Mary Sue was once the Big Bad's most loyal follower until xir heel-face turn.
 Once Mary declares xir intentions to leave the villains and join the heroes' side, no-one of any importance will seriously consider the possibility that xe may still be working for the Big Bad as an infiltrator/mole.

+This is basically an offshoot of the "unearned respect" problem - the writer/player expects everyone to think their character is awesome and worthy of admiration or respect.
 This type of character is nothing new - Puritan literature frequently featured too-good-for-this-sinful-Earth heroines who were created as role models to Puritan children.
 You've probably heard the expression "Little Goody Two-Shoes," which is frequently used to refer to someone who acts in a sanctimonious manner - this was originally the name of one of these heroines.

 Mary Sues don't just happen in fanfiction.

-Mary Sues aren't just strong female characters.
+Mary Sues aren't simply strong and/or talented female characters.

 If a female character annoys you, ask yourself a simple question: would I find the character equally annoying if she were male?
 If the answer is no, then the character probably isn't a Mary Sue.